microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-03.md

 - Create a Load Testing service in Azure.
 - Run your load test using a typical user load and establish a performance baseline.
+- Make sure your script is parametarized and can be used against multiple environments.
+- Use your baseline data to set your test pass/fail criteria.
 - Discuss where you may be able to leverage this baseline data you have gathered.

 ## Success Criteria